chelseasfund/chelseasfund.org/_pages/about.md

 Chelsea's Fund is run primarily by volunteers.
-Donated funds go toward helping individuals pay for the cost of the abortion, our ongoing [litigation](/litigation) to keep abortion legal in Wyoming, and small amounts for operatings expenses and part-time support staff.
+Donated funds go toward helping individuals pay for the cost of the abortion, our ongoing [litigation](/litigation) to keep abortion legal in Wyoming, and small amounts for operating expenses and part-time support staff.
 Your donation helps a Wyoming resident in a very stressful situation access critical reproductive health care and decision-making control over their own body.
 Please help us provide access to healthcare and